luciopaiva/lucios-backup-tools/README.md

 Quick script to generate md5 for all files in the working directory whose extensions are known.
 One md5 file will be created for each file.

-## What I learned
+## Random notes

-These are some random notes I want to make right now before I forget.
+These are some random notes I kept here since its findings happened when I was using this toolkit (and also for lack of a better place to put them).

+### Media deterioration

 It looks like some CD-Rs age to the point where they become unreadable.
 Even media with few to no scratches become unrecoverable.
 It may be simply due to the way the technology works and CD-RWs would be even more problematic.
 Some CD-Rs from late 90s are still perfectly readable to this date (2019).
-It could be that those CDs were kept more protected than the ones failing, but at least they were kept under the same environment conditions (temperature and humidity).
-Some media became unreadable with just 5 years of storage.
+It could be that those CDs were kept more protected than the ones failing, but I can assure they were kept under the same environment conditions (temperature and humidity).
+Some media became unreadable with just 5 years of storage, while others that sat right next to it have the same age and are perfectly readable.

+### Beware of multi-session media

-Beware that some rescuing tools only see the first session and you might miss data from multi-session CDs if you are not aware of that.
+Some rescuing tools only see the first session and you might miss data from multi-session CDs if you are not aware of that.

+### tar is the best

-Beware of the way you copy your data from the CD as well, as you might lose date information.
+Beware of the way you copy your data from the CD as well, as you might lose time stamp information.
 I found out that `tar` is an excellent tool to backup data, not only because it keeps the original modification dates, but also because it dumps the list of files which it failed to copy but it does not stop when it encounters them.

 A caveat is that `tar` still lists failed files inside the final tar file.
 If it's able to read part of the file, it will save the part it read and just fill the rest of the file with zeroes.
 Because of that, it's nice to keep the list of files that failed together with the final tar file so that you know exactly which files had their integrity compromised.
 This is what the tar output looks like: